gothinkster/realworld-starter-kit/backend/README.md

   - Calls stores (the dependency will be by interfaces)
 * Stores: storage port (with a MongoDB adapter)

-Rules:
+Rules of thumb:

 - "All you know binds you" the less each component knows about others, the better.
 - Each layer is in a package
 - A layer package can have subpackages
-- Services can not import anything outside services (and as an exception logging)
+- Services can not import anything outside services (with the exception of logging)
-- Other packages can only import from services
+- Other packages can only import from services not among them

-## Testing

-Smoke tests in one run (all tests specified by Postman and some more).

 ## RealWorld API Spec